chrisamaphone/interactive-lp/README.md

   Then

     <code>open Top;</code>
-- Run one of the shown functions on the path to a file. "runFirst" runs the first program given.
-Examples live in <code>../examples/</code>.
+- Run one of the shown functions on the path to a file.
+<code>runFirst</code> runs the first program given.
+Examples live in
+<code>../examples/</code> and the relevant ones to Ceptre are those that
+end in <code>.cep</code>.

   So you might try